ES2Spring2019-ComputinginEngineering/project-one-grant-and-patrick/README.md

 ### simulation_code.py

 For simulation code run 'simulation_code.py'
-This will produce three graphs one with velocity vs. time another with position vs. time and a final of acceleration vs. time It will print the results at given the given time step and display time, velocity, acceleration, and position.
+This will produce three graphs one with velocity vs. time another with position vs. time and a final of acceleration vs. time.
+It will print the results at given the given time step and display time, velocity, acceleration, and position.
-A .csv file will be output to the current directory with time in milliseconds and acceleration in milli-gs Variables that should be updated depedning on the test are:
+A .csv file will be output to the current directory with time in milliseconds and acceleration in milli-gs.
+Variables that should be updated depedning on the test are:
 'test_number' this will put the number of the test in the name of the csv file 'length' this is the length of the pendulum arm